-Server mode for other instrumentsYesThe instrument acts as a data struments.
-See chapter 9.8.2NoThe instrument does not act at No The instrument does not act a as a data server.
-Connect by requests from clients Yes Instrument connects to the se files recorded and ready to be No Instrument doesn't connect to are new files recorded and reted.
-Port for incoming User selectable Port for incoming connections S. connections Other instruments have to se der Server parameters et the same port un- Secure authentication Yes Secure authentication (SSL e encryption) enabled.
-No Secure authentication (SSL e encryption) disabled Number of clients User selectable Number of clients that this se rver can used '+' and '-' can be used to change between the servers Client IP Address User selectable IP of the client instrument whinstrument. nich connects to this Client serial number User selectable Serial number of the client 000000 to allow instruments to bers to connect.
-Transfer timeout, sec User selectable Network timeout in seconds.
-Data forwarding Yes Data from the data server will client instruments and the other No Data will not be forwarded.
-Network triggers Yes Triggers are sent to the serve as described in chapter C.2 er for event detection No Triggers are not sent to the se erver SeedLink serverYesSeedLink server is enabled nels, and data streams can SeedLink client from the instr be received by any No The instrument does not act a as a Seedlink server.
-Accept connections Yes Allows GeoDAS to connect Works only if the IP address known and reachable. and marrially of No Do not accept connections from om new clients tion error contact the
+Sorv or made for other Yes The instrument acts as a data server for other in- Server mode for other instruments res struments.
+See chapter 9.8.2.1 for more details No The instrument does not act as a data server.
+Connect by requests from clients Yes Instrument connects to the server if there are new files recorded and ready to be transmitted.
+No Instrument doesn't connect to the server if there are new files recorded and ready to be transmitted.
+Po ort for incoming User selectable Port for incoming connections. co nnections Other instruments have to set the same port under Server parameters Se cure authentication Yes Secure authentication (SSL encryption) enabled.
+No Secure authentication (SSL encryption) disabled Nu ımber of clients User selectable Number of clients that this server can used '+' and '-' can be used to c hange between the eservers Client IP Address User selectable IP of the client instrument which connects to this instrument.
+Parameters Client serial number User selectable Serial number of the client instrument.
+Use 000000 to allow instruments with any serial numbers to connect.
+Par Transfer timeout, sec User selectable Network timeout in seconds.
+Clients Data forwarding Yes Data from the data server will be forwarded to the client instruments and the other way round.
+0 No Data will not be forwarded.
+Network triggers Yes Triggers are sent to the server for event detection as described in chapter C.2 No Triggers are not sent to the server Seed Link server Yes SeedLink server is enabled for all data channels, and data streams can be received by any SeedLink client from the instrument's IP.
+No The instrument does not act as a Seedlink server.
+Acce pt connections Yes Allows GeoDAS to connect to the instrument.
+Works only if the IP address of the instrument is known and reachable.
+No Do not accept connections from new clients Try n ext server on any Yes If Yes, In case of communication error contact the transfer error next server out of the list of Configured Servers.
+1

-Table 9: Communication Parameters menu structure
+Table 13: Communication Parameters menu structure